andyi95/yamdb_final/README-en.md

 Tech stack used in this project: Python3, Django Rest Framework, PostgreSQL, Gunicorn, Docker

+## Demo server

+A server with deployed and running project can be found by the following URL http://yatube.blackberrystudio.com/.
+You can read the API online docs [here](http://yatube.blackberrystudio.com/redoc).

 ## Build and deploy

 #### Docker and Docker-compose packages installation